 Data format, characters used in queries, the amount of data being input, etc., are the tools of code injection attacks.
 Sometimes, code injection works like a hacker-launched pun.
 An equivocate wordplay, that can confuse the interpreter software, either leading to the execution of the desired malicious instruction at once or bringing the program into the state vulnerable to another injection.

 Code injection is not necessarily a harmful tool for program overriding.
 Experienced users can knowingly use it to detour some procedures or perform actions unintended by the program.
 In databases, for example, it is possible to use code injection to create a column for search query results that the program previously didn’t display.
 It allows the implementation of search results filters based on the criteria of these newly introduced parameters.

 In file hosting services, it is possible to use code introduction to parse data from online resources in an offline program.
 The number of benevolent usages of code injection is virtually unlimited.
 However, the cases of “good” code introduction are as hard to find on purpose as the cases of malicious code injection.
 Actually, the trials aimed at finding vulnerabilities in question can also be called cases of benign code introduction.
 It is also possible to cause code injection accidentally.
 Users may unintentionally use symbols reserved for the environment they are working with to have some function.
 For example & or @.

 The simplest example is an unintended tagging of a person in a group chat of an instant messenger application via using @ before the name of the chat member.
-Single and double quotes are also candidates for an accidental code injection trigger since one of these pairs can be used by software developers for special purposes.
+Single and double quotes are also candidates for an accidental code injection trigger since software developers can use one of these pairs for special purposes.

 Malicious Code Injection and Its Effects